-- 7. The property is classified as agricultural, as is shown on the property record card for parcel #011-00225-00.
-Total acreage is 123.05 acres, of which 72.51 acres is classified as Type 4 tillable, and 50.54 acres as Subtype 41 land flooded occasionally. - 8.
+- 7. The property is classified as improved agricultural, as is shown on the property record card for parcel #011-00224-00.
+Total acreage is 38.67 acres, of which 38.67 acres are Type 4 tillable.
+There is an additional 1.18 acres of public roadway not calculated into the total, but listed on the PRC. - 8.
 The correct surname of the owner of the subject is Michael E. Hasting.
 It was spelled incorrectly by the tax representative on the Form 131 Petition and as a result on all Indiana Board of Tax Review files and documents. - 9.
 The ALJ did not conduct an inspection of the property. - 10.
-Assessed Value of subject property as determined by the Posey County PTABOA: Land \$107,900 - 11.
-Assessed Value requested by Petitioner: Land \$64,800
+Assessed Value of subject property as determined by the Posey County PTABOA: Land \$38,800 - 11.
+Assessed Value requested by Petitioner: Land \$19,400